cloud-native-toolkit/operator-masauto/README.md

 **TO DO:**
 - Add other MAS app playbooks/api's
+- Update Core,io,manage to pull from entitlement
+- Update Core CRD to reflect Core in the Kind
 - Determine best defaults to set for manage components var: mas_appws_components
 - Add OLM, custom catalog
-- Update Core CRD to reflect Core in the Kind
-- Update role binding to instance variable instead of default inst1
+- Update role binding to instance variable instead of default inst1 (this will be based on deployment method which is tbd)
 - Add destroy script for other apps (core only right now)

 **Change Log**
 v0.7.0
-- Adds CP4D deployment
+- Adds CP4D deployment (foundation)
+- Adds CP4D services: wsl, wml, spark, aiopenscale, wd

 v0.6.0
 - Adds AppConnect deployment